 The municipal landfill facility occupies a site that is approximately 145 ha in size.
-The site extends approximately 1600m north from its south boundary along the Fifth Line East ROW.
+The site extends approximately 1600m north from its south boundary along the Fifth Line East right-of-way (ROW).
 The site width varies from west to east, with an average width of approximately 800m.
 At a point some 400m north of Fifth Line, the site widens to approximately 1200m for a distance of approximately 400m.
 It is at this widening that the existing landfill feature is located and where the proposed expansion will also be situated.
-The present landfill feature is approximately 26 ha in area and attains a maximum elevation of approximately 310m.
+The present landfill feature is approximately 26 ha in area and attains a maximum elevation of approximately 310 m.
 The proposed expansion will extend north and west from the edges and merge with the side slopes of the existing landform creating a linear feature oriented roughly west-east.
-The final feature is proposed to cover an additional 18 ha and attain a maximum elevation of 314m.
-The final feature will be well contained within the site along both the north and south edges however along the west and east edges the buffer distance between the base of landform and the property line narrows to a minimum of 30m in a couple of isolated areas.
+The final feature is proposed to cover an additional 18 ha and attain a maximum elevation of 310m (i.e. no change in height).
+The final feature will be well contained within the site along both the north and south edges however along the west and east edges the buffer distance between the base of landform and the property line narrows to a minimum of 30 m in a couple of isolated areas.

 The site generally slopes from north to south.
-The final contours of the landfill are shown in Figure 1 and reflect a rectangular landform with a maximum elevation (top of final cover) of 314.00 m ASL (above sea level).
-This elevation is a minimum of 14 m and a maximum of 36 m above the surrounding existing grades and represents a 4 metre height increase above the existing landform.
+The final contours of the landfill are shown in Figure 1 and reflect a rectangular landform with a maximum elevation (top of final cover) of 310 m ASL (above sea level).
+This elevation is a minimum of 10 m and a maximum of 32 m above the surrounding existing grades.
+The final proposed top of waste elevation is the same height as the existing landform (i.e. no increase in the height relative to the existing waste mound).
 The contours reflect maximum side slopes of 4H to 1V, and a minimum slope of 5% (side slopes required by Ontario Regulation 232/98).

 The proposed expansion of the landfill footprint will also impact existing site infrastructure including administration and maintenance buildings, weigh scales, scale house, public drop-off and internal roads.
-The site expansion is proposed to be completed in approximately eight phases and the redevelopment of the site infrastructure is not required until phase 3, approximately 10 years into the expansion.
+The site expansion is proposed to be completed in approximately eight phases and the redevelopment of the site infrastructure is not required until phase 4 (i.e. Cell 3 construction).
 Figure 1 reflects the redeveloped site infrastructure.
 With the exception of the proposed new entrance, existing treed buffers along Fifth Line will be maintained in conjunction with the redevelopment of the site infrastructure.